 Yes, we will have volunteer photographers at the event.
 If you wish to get specific shots of your space we recommend bringing in your own photographer

-If you’re an artist, designer or an organization who wants to engage with DDW and DFW this year there are opportunities to do so through art installations, window displays, or public projects.
-Installations can be specific to DFW and DDW or works that already exist that you believe will interest the design community.
+If you’re an artist, designer or an organization who wants to engage with DDW this year there are opportunities to do so through art installations, window displays, or public projects.
+Installations can be specific to DDW or works that already exist that you believe will interest the design community.

-Submit to the DDW AND DFW Official Design Map: Registration Fee: $99
+Submit to the DDW Official Design Map: Registration Fee: $99

 The 2019 Dayton Design Map showcases retail & restaurants, exhibitions & installations, and public art that prove that the Dayton area is one of the world’s preeminent design-driven cities.
 Submit to be listed on this year’s map and help us create a Miami Valley-wide experience for the attendees eager to interact with the community through the world-class design that can be found in coffee shops to sidewalk murals and more!